 Fighting continued through the second half of 1948.
-The war officially ended on January 1, 1949, when the United Nations arranged a ceasefire, with an established ceasefire line, a UN peacekeeping force and the recommendation that a referendum on the accession of Jammu & Kashmir to India be held.
+The war officially ended on 1 January 1949, when the United Nations (UN) arranged a ceasefire, with an established ceasefire line, a UN peacekeeping force and the recommendation that a referendum on the accession of Jammu & Kashmir to India be held.

-Pakistan controlled roughly one-third of the state of Jammu & Kashmir, referring to it as Azad (free) Jammu and Kashmir and claiming that it was semi-autonomous.
+Pakistan controlled roughly one-third of the State of Jammu & Kashmir, referring to it as Azad (Free) Jammu & Kashmir and claiming that it was semi-autonomous.
 A larger area, including the former kingdoms of Hunza and Nagar, was controlled directly by the central Pakistani government.

 In 1965, India and Pakistan fought their second war, that was preceded by skirmishes that took place between the two nations between April and September.
 There were thousands of casualties on both sides in the war, and it witnessed the largest engagement of armored vehicles and the largest tank battle since World War II.
-It ended after a United Nations mandated ceasefire was declared following diplomatic intervention by the Soviet Union and the United States, and the subsequent signing of the Tashkent Declaration.
+It ended after a UN mandated ceasefire was declared following diplomatic intervention by the Soviet Union and the United States (US), and the subsequent signing of the Tashkent Declaration.

 East Pakistan (now Bangladesh) became the reason for the third war between India and Pakistan.
 The conflict between East and West Pakistan begins when the central Pakistani government that was seated in West Pakistan, led by Zulfiqar Ali Bhutto, refused to allow Awami League leader Sheikh Mujibur Rahman, an East Pakistan-based Bengali whose party won the majority of seats in the 1970 parliamentary elections, to assume the premiership of the country.